 However, Dale is more than a leader, great coach and program developer for the sport of volleyball.
 He has impressive athletic achievements in his past.
 Personal accomplishments include winning a gold medal in beach volleyball at the 1994 World Masters Games in Surfer’s Paradise, Australia and riding his bike across the USA in 1998 as part of an American Lung Association fundraising effort.

 These days, Dale, who holds a Bachelor’s degree in English and a Master’s degree in Education, serves in a management role for Pioneer Natural Resources Alaska.
 He lives in Alaska, home to the midnight sun.
 In his free time, along with traveling and cycling, he continues to enjoy playing volleyball.
 Many thanks to Dale!

 What’s in a name?
 Well, quite a bit when it comes to the official USYVL “Best Team Name Contest.”
 Have you thought of creative team name yet?
 Whether your name is the Sporty Spikers, Hermosa Heros or the Slamming Sharks, there are many great names to be created.

 If you haven’t decided on a team name, now is the time.
-Team names will be collected through September 25, 2013.
-To be entered to win, you must inform your Site Director of your name choice prior to September 25.
+Team names will continue to be collected through Oct.
+7th.
+To be entered to win, you must inform your Site Director of your name choice prior to Oct 7th.

 Fall 2012 Team Name Contest Winners: In-Dig-O!